albertvisser/scripts/readme.rst

     show and/or reorganize contents of NoteTree documents

+**pfind**

+    starts up *afrift* to search in all my Python software projects can be called up with a search argument or without

 **probreg**

     starts up my 'probreg' application from a standard location.
 Takes no arguments.